Middleton Library Research & Instruction Services

 Collection Maintenance and Evaluation

-The Reference Department print collection will be evaluated in accordance with the general guidelines (p.
+The Research & Instruction Services's print collection will be evaluated in accordance with the general guidelines (p.
 8-9) provided in the LSU Libraries' Collection Development Policy Overview.
 Evaluation and assessment will be performed on a continual basis.
 Materials may be transferred to the general collection and/or to the compact shelving area located in the Government Documents/Microforms Department.
 Obsolete materials, unnecessary duplicates, and other materials that no longer fit the Libraries' general collection criteria will be withdrawn from the collection.